manheim/terraform-pipeline/docs/TerraformTaintPlugin.md

 There are several ways to customize where and when the taint/untaint can run:

-* `onlyOnOriginRepo()`: This method takes in a string of the form `<userOrOrg>/<repoName>`.
-When specified, the plugin will only apply when the current checkout is from the same repository and not a fork or other clone.
-* `onMasterOnly()`: This takes no arguments.
-This restricts the plugin from applying to any branch other than master.
-This is the default behavior.
 * `onBranch()`: This takes in a branch name as a parameter.
 This adds the branch to the list of approved branches.